apes-suite/apes-spack/README.md

 spack repo add apes-spack
 ```

-Then you can install musubi, seeder and ateles accordingly via `spack install`.
+Then you can install musubi, seeder, ateles, gleaner and apes-shepherd
+accordingly via `spack install`.